jaeihn/Corpus-Annotation-MIT-OpenCourseware/milestone_2/corpus_analysis.md

 ### Average word length

 For average word length, MIT syllabus corpus's is 6.143507298333175, treebank's is 4.406154396281139, webtext's is 3.552701691061747.
 I think the reason why the average word length of MIT syllabus corpus is the highest is because it has more proper nouns including author's name and academic terminology.
-Webtext has the lowest may be because most of the words in webtext comes from online discussion forums and they are mostly simple daily English words.
+Webtext has the lowest may be because most of the words in webtext come from online discussion forums and they are mostly simple daily English words.

 ### Average text length